This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Horseshoe Bend is one of the top places to visit in the Glen Canyon National Recreation Area in Page in northeast Arizona, close to the Utah border.
+Horseshoe Bend is one of the top places to visit in the Glen Canyon National Recreation Area and is about 10 minutes away from the town of Page in northeast Arizona, close to the Utah border.

-The parking lot and trailhead is located off US Highway 89, approximately 5 miles (8 km) south of the Carl Hayden Visitor Center.
+The parking lot is near the Horseshoe bend trailhead, which is located off US Highway 89, approximately 5 miles (8 km) south of the Carl Hayden Visitor Center.

 Plenty of handicap-assessable parking is located near the trailhead.

 Horseshoe Bend has become so busy, we had to park some ways down the road and pay a $5 per person shuttle fee to get back down there.

 Hot tip: If the parking area is full, have the driver of your car drop everyone off at Horseshoe Bend overlook area before parking your car and catching the shuttle.
 For a family of four, that saved us $15.